 The team members of the university green campus would like to extend heartfelt thanks to Professor Annpurna Nautiyal, Hon'ble Vice Chancellor, HNBGU for her constant support and encouragement for developing green campus report.
 We express our sincere thanks to Professor C.M Sharma, Head, Department of Botany and Director, Chauras campus for kind support.
 We are very thankful to Prof. A.A.
 Bourai, (Director, SRT Campus), Prof. Prabhakar Badoni, (Director, BGR Campus), Prof. M.C.
 Purohit, Department of Chemistry, Pauri campus and Prof. Naresh Agarwal, Department of Zoology, Tehri campus for providing the green campus reports, kind support.
 We would also like to acknowledge the support and guidance of Professor M.C.
 Nautiyal, Director, HAPPRC for his valuable inputs.
 Our thanks to Mr. N.C.
 Khanduri, Assistant Engineer, HNBGU for providing valuable information/data regarding electricity production through solar panel.
-This report would have been impossible to compile with the limited resources and time available had it not been for the generous and dedicated efforts of team of department of Environmental Sciences (Mr. Suraj Chauhan, Mr. Ravindra Singh, Dr. Chandi Prasad, Mr. Akash Deep, Ms. Lalita Bisht, Mr. Ashok Kumar Meena, Mr. Akshay Saini, Dr. Girish Bhatt, Priyanka Baduni, Aaditi Kapoor, Pratima Das, Pijush Kanti Debberma, Suryakant, Ronak Verma, Sahil Kaushik, Aniket Bharti, Nikhil Ranjan Behera, Prashant Negi) and Department of Forestry and Natural Resources (Mr. Harish Arya), HNBGU for their support in field survey, data collection and campus photography.
-Last but not least, our greatest thanks go to the students of Center for Journalism and Mass Communication Mr. Anmol Bisht and Mr. Devendra Pundir as without their support and active participation this report could not have been completed.
+This report would have been impossible to compile with the limited resources and time available had it not been for the generous and dedicated efforts of team of department of Environmental Sciences (Mr. Suraj Chauhan, Mr. Ravindra Singh, Dr. Chandi Prasad, Mr. Akash Deep, Lalita Bisht, Dr. Girish Bhatt, Mr. Ashok Kumar Meena, Priyanka Baduni, Akshaya Saini, Aaditi Kapoor, Pratima Das, Pijush Kanti Devvarma, Surva Kant) and Department of Forestry and Natural Resources (Mr Harish Arya), HNBGU for their support in field survey, data collection and campus photography.
+Last but not least, our greatest thanks go to the students of Journalism and Mass Communication Mr. Anmol Bisht and-Mr. Devendra Pundir as without their support and active participation this report could not have been completed.